 Below is a recent interview by James Thomson on the Buy Box Experts podcast, with NCP’s CEO, Scott Letourneau, and Matt Lovell, of Well-Insurance.com, talking about Amazon’s new insurance requirements.

 Strategy: There is a disconnect between using the LLC to obtain the certificate of insurance, what names go on that in addition to the LLC, and how Amazon does not allow you to update your legal entity with a single-member LLC disregarded.
 There is a different tax impact when the LLC is for the insurance, but not to operate your Amazon business.
 Using a U.S. LLC to operate your Amazon business as a U.S. taxpayer is more involved and is not the case for this situation.
 We have pointed it out to Amazon and have a solution when you work with NCP.
 Watch our video below for an overview of how we will help you get into compliance.

 What is required for Non-Resident Amazon Sellers to Obtain a Certificate of Insurance from a U.S. insurance company and keep their account active?

 Here is your checklist to obtain a Certificate of Insurance from a U.S. insurance provider (our recommendation is Well-Insurance.com).

 - A U.S entity.
 [Important note] To provide proper coverage, a U.S. insurance policy needs to be written on a U.S. company.
 Don’t assume that if you obtain a certificate of insurance with only an address and EIN, and Amazon accepts it, it will be valid long term.
-Amazon wants companies to have the proper coverage that would protect you if required.
+Amazon wants companies to have the proper coverage to protect you if required.